Users of the QuickBooks Desktop and QuickBooks Enterprise products can use A2X to account for their Amazon sales.

 Carry Forward Balance: A "carry forward balance" account is required.
 For more information on the carry forward balance, read our article here.

-Enabling Account Numbers: Account numbers are required for A2X / QBD users.
+Enabling Account Numbers: Account numbers are required for A2X / QuickBooks Desktop or QuickBooks Enterprise users.
 For more information on enabling chart of account numbers, read our article here.